 You can run Kerberos Factory wherever you can run a Kubernetes cluster, so it can run at the edge, or in the cloud.
 Although you might except that Kubernetes at the edge or Kubernetes in the cloud is the same installation, you will notice that there are a few differences.

-When running a Kubernetes cluster on a Kubernetes service provider, such as GKE, EKS, you will have a couple of superpowers such as a
+When running a managed Kubernetes cluster, such as GKE, EKS or or AKS, you will have a wide range of superpowers such as a

 LoadBalancer service, automatic

-Volume creation, etc. The latter is something what is missing in an Edge deployment, there you have to prepare the volumes yourself and install an edge load balancer like
+Volume creation, etc. The latter is something what is missing in an self-hosted deployment, where you will have to prepare the volumes yourself and install an edge load balancer like

-Installing Kerberos Factory on a Kubernetes Service Provider (Azure, GCP, AWS) is straight forward, as you can create a Kubernetes cluster in a few clicks, get access to public load balancers, volumes and more.
-Running Kerberos Vault in such a cluster is just a matter of copy-pasting some configuration (yaml) files, and execution of
+Installing Kerberos Factory in a managed Kubernetes cluster (Azure, GCP, AWS) is straight forward, as you create Kubernetes clusters in a few clicks, get access to public load balancers, volumes and more.
+Running Kerberos Factory in a managed Kubernetes cluster is just a matter of copy-pasting some configuration (yaml) files, and execution of

 kubectl apply commands.

-Install Kerberos Vault on a Kubernetes Service Provider by following this step-by-step installation guide.
+Install Kerberos Factory in a managed Kubernetes cluster by following this step-by-step installation guide.